Paul Ezra Rhoades: Arrest and trials

 In the meantime, Rhoades was sent off to stand trial for the murder of Baldwin, which was held on March 3.
 His attorneys contended that the circumstantial evidence of the prosecution was flimsy, and that his client's alibi of babysitting his sister's two children at the supposed time of the crime could be easily corroborated by his family members.
 In addition, they also claimed that a man's watch found in Rhoades' possession, which was claimed to have been stolen from Baldwin, was actually bought by Teresa Rhoades as a Christmas gift for her son.
 While the prosecution team did admit that the evidence was largely circumstantial, they pointed out that it overwhelmingly pointed towards Rhoades: most notably, a distinct shoe imprint that was an identical match to the defendant's unusually large foot, as well as the bullets from his handgun.
 On March 12, Rhoades was again found guilty on all counts by jury verdict, and his sentencing date regulated for May 9 of that year.
 His final trial for the murder of Haddon was subsequently set for April 25.

-On March 24, Rhoades was sentenced to death for Michelbacher's murder and to life imprisonment for all the remaining charges.
+On March 24, Rhoades was sentenced to death for Michelbacher's murder and to life imprisonment without parole for all the remaining charges.
 After the sentence was read out, he grabbed the chair he had been sitting in and threw it at the prosecutor, but it was caught by Sheriff Rodriguez before anyone could be hurt.
 Rhoades was subsequently escorted out of the court room by deputies, while his sister hurled verbal abuses at the prosecutor.
 Once the Haddon trial approached, Rhoades' lawyers filed a motion to have Justice Larry Boyle to be disqualified from presiding over this trial, citing the fact that he had sentenced him to death in the Michelbacher trial.
 That motion was denied, and Boyle was allowed to proceed as the main judge.
 In a bid to avoid another prolonged trial, Rhoades pleaded guilty to all charges, while still retaining his right to appeal his convictions.
-As a result of the plea, he was subsequently sentenced to two life terms, but still claimed that he was innocent of this crime.
+As a result of the plea, he was subsequently sentenced to two life terms without parole, but still claimed that he was innocent of this crime.